Logging From Ruby

 Using multiple logging backends

-If you want to send Rails logs to multiple destinations, such as AppSignal, terminal output, a secondary log file, or any other service, you can use ActiveSupport::Logger.broadcast
+To send Rails logs to multiple destinations, such as AppSignal, terminal output, a secondary log file, or any other service, use the Rails logger broadcast feature.

 Ruby Logger